vxnick/rare/README.md

 ## Installation

+1. If you've cloned Rare, run `git submodule update --init --recursive`
-1. Ensure the _public_ directory is web-accessible and that Apache has `mod_rewrite` enabled.
+2. Ensure the _public_ directory is web-accessible and that Apache has `mod_rewrite` enabled.
 If you're not using Apache, convert the rewrite rules as appropriate or see how sitecmd gets on without (it should work).
-2. Go through _config.php_ and change the `rare` settings at the bottom of the file, and others as necessary if sitecmd is unable to determine specific values.
+3. Go through _config.php_ and change the `rare` settings at the bottom of the file, and others as necessary if sitecmd is unable to determine specific values.
-3. Import _rare.sql_ into your database and create as many users as needed.
+4. Import _rare.sql_ into your database and create as many users as needed.
-4. It's a good idea to setup `htpasswd` protection for Rare, as user authentication is not yet implemented.
+5. It's a good idea to setup `htpasswd` protection for Rare, as user authentication is not yet implemented.
 You will need to map the `htpasswd` usernames to those in the _users_ table in your database.

+## Upgrading

+1. If a file named _rare-upgrade-{version}.sql_ exists (where _{version}_ matches the version you're upgrading to), import this into your database to upgrade any tables/columns/etc. If you have missed prior upgrades, be sure to run any previous version upgrade files in the relevant order.

 ## Notes